Get £7,500 off your heat pump installation with the BUS grant

 The Guardian logoHarvard University logoIndependent logoSPACE.com logoForbes logo

-Ground Source Heat Pump Installation (Updated December 2024)
+6 Step-Guide to Ground Source Heat Pump Installation (2025)

-Ground source heat pumps (GSHPs) are a type of renewable heating and cooling system that is able to extract the heat from the ground to heat up a building or even meet its hot water demands.
-This is done thanks to the constant temperature of the ground, which provides heat all year long without the need to burn fossil fuels, becoming an excellent energy-efficient, cost-effective and sustainable heating option for your home.
+Ground source heat pumps (GSHPs) are a type of renewable heating and cooling system that can extract heat from the ground to heat a building or even meet its hot water demands.
+This is done thanks to the ground's constant temperature, which provides heat all year long without the need to burn fossil fuels.
+GSHPs are an excellent energy-efficient, cost-effective, and sustainable heating option for your home.

 Get your best deal